Missouri National Recreational River: History

 People have lived along the river for some 10,000 years.
 Archeologists have found their tools and weapons, homes, foods, religious, and ceremonial objects.
 The River is one of three historic east-west corridors, similar to the Oregon and Santa Fe trails.
 It was a pathway of American Indians, Lewis and Clark, trappers and traders, steamboat captains, and settlers.
 French and Spanish traders preceded Lewis & Clark's 1804 expedition.
 The Yellow Stone was the first steamboat to sail this stretch of the river in 1832 on the way to Fort Union Trading Post.
 The 1858 Treaty with the Yankton Sioux opened the southeastern portion of the Dakota Territory to white settlement.
 The Homestead Act of 1862 encouraged immigration into the region.

-During steamboat era, the Missouri was characterized by shifting channels, numerous braided channels, chutes, sloughs, islands, sandbars, and backwater areas.
+During the steamboat era, the Missouri was characterized by shifting channels, numerous braided channels, chutes, sloughs, islands, sandbars, and backwater areas.
 Well over 300 steamboats sank in the river between 1819 and 1920.

 By the mid-20th century, extensive flooding prompted the passage of many flood control measures.
-The Flood Control Act of 1944, (the Pick-Sloan Plan) created the Fort Randall and Gavins Point dams, causing major changes to the river's hydrology and habitats.
+The Flood Control Act of 1944 (the Pick–Sloan Plan) created the Fort Randall and Gavins Point dams, causing major changes to the river's hydrology and habitats.